libp2p/specs/pubsub/gossipsub/README.md

 highly desirable properties:
 - it is straightforward to implement.
-- it minimizes latency; messages are delivered across minimum latency paths, modulo overly connectivity.
+- it minimizes latency; messages are delivered across minimum latency paths, modulo overlay connectivity.
 - it is highly robust; there is very little maintenance logic or state.

 The problem however is that messages don't just follow the minimum latency paths; they follow all edges, thus creating a flood.
 The outbound degree of the network is unbounded, restricted solely from connectivity.
-This creates a problem for individual densely connected nodes, as they may have large number of connected peers and cannot afford the bandwidth to forward all these pubsub messages.
+This creates a problem for individual densely connected nodes, as they may have a large number of connected peers and cannot afford the bandwidth to forward all these pubsub messages.
 Similary, the amplification factor is only bounded by the sum of degrees of all nodes in the overlay, which creates a scaling problem for densely